rivertale/hand2/README.md

 ### Deadline and Cutoff
 Deadline is the start of late submission, and Cutoff is the end of late submission.
-They are often passed in as `deadline` and `cutoff_time`.
+They are often passed in as `deadline` and `cutoff_days`.
 - `deadline`: Time when late submission begins.
-- `cutoff_time`: Duration (in days) from the start of late submission to its conclusion.
+- `cutoff_days`: Duration (in days) from the start of late submission to its conclusion.

-For example, the late submission of `hw1` is from 2024-03-21 23:59:59 to 2024-03-24 23:59:59.
-Hence, `deadline` is `2024-03-21-23-59-59` and `cutoff_time` is `3`.
+For example, the late submission of `hw1` is from `2024-03-21 23:59:59` to `2024-03-24 23:59:59`.
+Hence, `deadline` is `2024-03-21-23-59-59` and `cutoff_days` is `3`.

 ### Feedback format
-A feedback follows a two-stage transformation before it's delivered to a student's issue.
+A feedback follows a two-stage transformation before it's delivered to students.
 Take `hw1` in Compiler-s24 as an example,

 1. Initially, a feedback template `./report_template_hw1.md` is located in the repository `hw-feedback`.
    <details>